 Epigenetic mechanisms in epilepsy

 We have noted that many of these genes that can cause epilepsy control the expression of other genes.
 In other words, they are responsible for switching certain genes ‘on’ or ‘off’ during the development and/or functioning of the brain.
 This switching is dependent on the 3D structure of DNA – called the epigenome.
-A class of genes called chromatin remodelers, change this 3D structure, while another class of genes - transcription factors, bind the DNA regions that are now accessible and can promote the expression of the target genes.
+A class of genes - the chromatin remodelers, alter this 3D structure, while another class of genes - transcription factors, bind the DNA regions that are now accessible and can promote the expression of the target genes.
 In the lab we are using gene-editing technologies (CRISPR-Cas9) and reprograming of patient cells to make stem cell models of genetic epilepsy.
 We then differentiate these cells to a neuronal lineage and study how these mutations change the epigenome structure, as well as the genes and pathways that are disrupted.
 These studies will provide new targets for therapeutic development and testing.